Diomedes Díaz: Álvaro López (2009-2013)

 In 2009, Diomedes recorded the album "Listo pa 'la foto" with Alvarito López, which was the winner of the 2010 Latin Grammy Award.
 Diomedes and Alvarito defeated the other nominees; Omar Geles and Alex Manga with the album "Prueba superada"; Jorge Oñate and Cristian Camilo Peña with "Te dedico mis triunfos"; Poncho Zuleta and Cocha Molina with "El nobel del amor"; and Binomio de Oro of Israel Romero with "Vuelve and pica ... el Pollo".
-The album included the songs "Señor maestro" of the authorship of Diomedes Díaz.
+The album included the song "Señor maestro" of the authorship of Diomedes Díaz.
 Also in 2009, Diomedes recorded an album with two CDs entitled "Celebremos juntos" with various singers and accordion players as a tribute to his musical life.

 In 2011, Diomedes and Alvarito recorded the musical production titled "Con mucho gusto", Diomedes included one of his songs, entitled "Amor bogotano".
 Díaz recorded several tracks in October 2012 for "Fiesta Vallenata", but the album was not released.

 Diomedes and Alvaro López recorded again in 2013, publishing the album "La vida del artista".
 This album, once again, only included one song from Diomedes, called "El hermano Elías".
 During this year went viral the video of the interview that the journalist Ernesto McCausland made with Diomedes in 1991 about death and the background related to the song of his authorship entitled "Mi ahijado".
 In the interview Diomedes spoke philosophically about life and death, and prophesied his burial.
 The video was uploaded to YouTube in 2008 by the journalist, and gradually became massively popular with Internet memes and other parodies in 2013.

 A month before dying, Diomedes finished the recording of the album "Entre Díaz y canciones" on November 28, 2013, with the collaboration of his sons Martín Elías and Rafael Santos Díaz, Alvarito López, Juancho De la Espriella, "El Cocha" Molina, Rolando Ochoa and Carlos Huertas Jr. This CD was released under the Sony Music label on May 26, 2015, and reached 20 thousand copies sold at launch.